visika/tesi-magistrale/thesis.typ

   ])
   The training and test sets are the input data for the training of the neural network that underlies MACE.
   The training spans 2000 epochs, at the end of which the compiled model is obtained, along with statistics.
-  Plot showing neural network loss and error on energy versus epochs are available in @fig-finetune-epochs.
+  Plots showing neural network loss and error on energy versus epochs are available in @fig-finetune-epochs.

 #figure(
   [